SHUAIBAO-AI/Neural-Network-recogniz-cancer-breast/README.md

 Answer:
 ![image](https://github.com/STPChenFang/Neural-Network-recogniz-cancer-breast/blob/main/IMG-breast%20cancer%20prediction/image005.png)
 Figure1:Original dataset(df) and randome shuffled dataset(list)
-( 5 marks ) Split the dataset as five parts to do cross-fold validation: Each of 5 subsets was used as test set and the remaining data was used for training.
+Split the dataset as five parts to do cross-fold validation: Each of 5 subsets was used as test set and the remaining data was used for training.
 Five subsets were used for testing rotationally to evaluate the classification accuracy.
 Answer:
 	According to cross-fold validation theory, we get number of trainset is 556, testset is 139.